 Luiz - Fotolia

 Ensure cloud management readiness before migrating to the cloud

 CIOs are continuously grappling with the challenges of managing ever-changing IT infrastructure environments.
-As the cloud infrastructure accelerates the pace of doing business through rapid provisioning time for servers and storage, proactive readiness is essential for a successful cloud implementation.
+As the cloud infrastructure accelerates the pace of doing business through rapid provisioning time for servers and storage, proactive readiness is essential for a successful cloud migration.
 This includes updating IT tower-centric processes to efficiently handle cloud requests and establishing a shared responsibility model between security and IT teams with embedded cloud-native tools.

-Efficient governance and policy standardization that leverage cloud processes and have standardized templates or architecture configurations for compute and network are also key.
+Efficient governance and policy standardization that utilize cloud processes and have standardized templates or architecture configurations for compute and network are also key.
 Ensure there is high awareness of process and task lists, particularly for inter-team dependencies.
 While these elements are certainly customizable in an established cloud environment, it's easier to support ongoing operations and offer universal access to other organizational user groups when standardized architecture configurations are in place.

-Establish cloud-centric strategies and connections
+Establish cloud migration strategies and connections

-- Form a cloud team with clearly designated roles and skillsets
+Form a cloud team with clearly designated roles and skill sets

-Start your cloud adoption by creating a dedicated cloud team for all new cloud-related requests.
+Start your cloud migration by creating a dedicated cloud team for all new cloud-related requests.
 Lack of cloud skills and experience is a common deficiency in organizations transitioning to a cloud environment and is often one of the more daunting gaps to fill.

-- Standardize cloud policies
+Standardize cloud policies

 Standardize processes and templates for cloud requests across all company sectors and business units.
 To establish proper cloud policies, create automated provisioning for cloud services and collectively develop and optimize strategies that meet the organization's usage, security and budget needs.
 This includes building repeatable automation capabilities and services that are isolated for independent availability, elastic scalability and built-in tooling for security controls.

-- Institute proper governance
+Institute proper governance

-- Form a cloud concierge
+Form a cloud concierge

 Some CIOs have also opted to establish a "cloud concierge," which serves as the intermediary between business units and their cloud service providers.
 Specifically, this role is responsible for gathering requirements for review and the placement of potential cloud workloads.
 Further, enterprise architecture governance processes can be effective for validating workload requests to guarantee review from multiple discipline areas.

-- Leverage architecture standardization
+Utilize architecture standardization

-- Create a FinOps team for driving cost savings strategies
+Create a FinOps team for driving cost savings strategies